-What Are At Home LED Devices?
-Here's The Latest In K-Beauty Trends
+What The Heck Are At Home LED Devices?

 One of the K-beauty trends to watch in 2016, according to Harper's Bazaar, is at-home LED skincare devices.
 At this point, LED light therapy is still a relatively niche skincare technique in the United States, most often found in estheticians' or dermatologists' offices and medical spas.
 But it's a fairly common skincare treatment for Korean women, where there seems to be an esthetician on every corner and innovative skincare methods abound.
 LED skincare therapy can be used to fight acne or boost collagen production, depending on what color light is used.
 "A lot of these machines are actually in the form of a mask," explains Angela Kim, founder and CEO of Insider Beauty, in a phone interview.
 Though it sounds super-futuristic, all you do is pop the device on your face, sit there for a while, and let the light do its thing.